 However The Complainers reminds us that there will always be some customers who operate at the borders of reasonable behaviour.
 I’m sure as the series progresses we’ll all feel even warmer to the great majority of customers who engage positively, reward excellent service provision with positive NPS scores and continued loyalty, and who quite rightly challenge organisations to deliver still better service

-For additional information see Company Profile
+For additional information on Sabio see their Company Profile